 Above all, you’ve got to test your value proposition.

-Testing will unearth new opportunities for delivering your message, becoming a better writer and building influence with your blog.
+Testing will unearth new opportunities for delivering your message, becoming a better writer and building influence with your blog posts.

 When you creatively write a blog post around your goal or value proposition, you’ll get a lot of email subscribers, because people will watch you, learn from you and follow your advice, its great for audience engagement.

 Writers are those who change the status quo.
 To be a better blogger, you have to understand how to write for the web.
 Of course, you may decide to outsource your content creation to a professional, but it will cost you money instead of time.

 The bottom line is this, nurture your creativity, because writing is an art and will naturally improve your engagement strategy.

 Writing is also a science, because you have to carry out experiments, study other people’s experiments and come up with an analysis that will help others.